laamaa/m8c/README.md

 * Esc = toggle keyjazz on/off
 * r / select+start+opt+edit = reset display (if glitches appear on the screen, use this)

+### Keyjazz
 Keyjazz allows to enter notes with keyboard, oldschool tracker-style.
 The layout is two octaves, starting from keys Z and Q.
 When keyjazz is active, regular a/s/z/x keys are disabled.
+The base octave can be adjusted with numpad star/divide keys and the velocity can be set

+* Numpad asterisk (\*): increase base octave
+* Numpad divide (/): decrease base ooctave
+* Numpad plus (+): increase velocity
+* Numpad minus (-): decrease velocity

 ## Gamepads

 The program uses SDL's game controller system, which should make it work automagically with most gamepads.
+On startup, the program tries to load a SDL game controller database named gamecontrollerdb.txt from the same directory as the config file.
+If your joypad doesn't work out of the box, you might need to create custom bindings to this file, for example with [SDL2 Gamepad Tool](https://generalarcade.com/gamepadtool/).

 Enjoy making some nice music!